-For actively managed Article 8 and Article 9 Sub-Funds, the Investment Manager is able to consider PAIs and evaluates a range of PAI indicators in accordance with the regulatory technical standards underpinning SFDR.
-In the case of actively managed Article 6 Sub-Funds, the Investment Manager does not consider PAIs as part of the investment strategy, as these Sub-Funds do not have an explicit ESG strategy.
-The individual PAIs which are considered by each Article 8 and Article 9 Sub-Fund are detailed in the relevant Annex for the relevant Sub-Fund.
-Information on how PAIs were considered will be included in the ICAV's annual accounts.
+For actively managed Article 8 and Article 9 SFDR Sub-Funds, the Investment Manager is able to consider PAIs and evaluates a range of PAI indicators in accordance with the requirements of SFDR.
+In the case of actively managed Article 6 SFDR Sub-Funds, the Investment Manager does not consider PAIs in the investment strategy, as these Sub-Funds do not have an explicit ESG focus.
+The individual PAIs which are considered by each Article 8 and Article 9 SFDR Sub-Fund are detailed for each Sub-Fund in the relevant annex to the Supplement.
+Information on how PAIs were considered will be included in the ICAV's audited annual accounts.